-Updated July 17, 2025
+Updated on July 17, 2025

 For a gourmet hike

-Farm visits: l'fall in your basket
+Farm visits:fall your basket

 From La Ferme Saint-Houblon young and old are invited to get lost (and found!) in a corn maze, or to pick their own pumpkin for Halloween.
 Activities that combine simple pleasures, farming traditions and memorable family moments.